SimplyStaking/agoric-cl-setup-docs/README.md

 ```bash
 agoric wallet show --from "$WALLET_ADDR"
 ```
-## Step 7: Wait a minute or two to ensure that the provisioning is finished
+## Step 6: Wait a minute or two to ensure that the provisioning is finished

-## Step 8: Accepting the oracle invitation
+## Step 7: Accepting the oracle invitation

 The next step involves accepting the oracle invitation

-REPLACE WALLET_NAME WITH THE CHOSEN NAME IN STEP 4.1
+REPLACE WALLET_NAME WITH YOUR KEY NAME

 ```bash
 WALLET_NAME=test